 Large non-working equipment should be called in to the Facilities Call Center (24 hours a day, 7 days a week) at 617-432-1901.

-Small non-working equipment can often be recycled as E-waste, please see “Recycling” above for more information.
+Small non-working equipment can often be recycled as E-waste, please see “Compost, Recycling, and Waste” above for more information.